Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: finished the query() update database function sql and refactor the validator, get_timespan

 Today, I enhanced our protobuf by adding variables such as page, page_size, and desc for pagination purposes.
 I updated the database functions, got familiarized with SQL syntax, and implemented the query function.
 Along the way, I encountered the need to convert timestamps into PgRange timespans, prompting me to develop a dedicated function for it.
 Since validation was a frequent operation, I refactored it into a trait for broader usability across different .rs files.
 I also modularized the common checks for valid timespans, moving them to mod.rs.
 After a brief refactoring, I finished the query() function and wrote the corresponding tests.

+## 08/16

+### Title: familiar with builder pattern and wrote testcase for query function

+Today, I refactored the ReservationQuery's new() method using the Builder design pattern.
+The previous version had too many parameters, which not only failed Clippy's checks but also felt uncomfortable to write.
+I employed the derive_builder crate to craft such a comprehensive function.
+While working on the tags, I found repetitive patterns, prompting me to use traits for modularity.
+After ensuring the previous tests passed, I added more tests for the query() function.
+I noticed that in Rust, both page and page_size are i32 types with a default value of 0.
+If unspecified, this leads to errors.
+So, I decided to handle this at the database layer to avoid any conflicts, regardless of the input.
+Finally, I tested functions related to PgRange.